-7 Expert Tips to Stick With Dry January.
-Tip 1: Start Now!
-Mocktails Anyone?
+7 Expert Tips to Stick With Your Dry January Resolution

-A week ago we all made our New Year’s resolutions of every variety, and even if yours did not include going dry this month, you can start now.
-Taking a complete “detox” from pandemic-inspired, politically-induced (or family stress relieving) drinking right now, for a week, two weeks, or a month or longer, will benefit your health at every level, according to doctors and addiction experts (alcohol abuse or over-imbibing is defined as drinking more than 5 drinks in a single day in the past 30 days).
+As we all make our New Year’s resolutions of every variety, and even if yours did not include going dry this month, you can start now.
+Taking a complete “detox” from pandemic-inspired, politically-induced (or family stress relieving) drinking right now, for a week, two weeks, or a month or longer, will benefit your health at every level, according to doctors and addiction experts (alcohol abuse or over-imbibing is defined as drinking more than five drinks in a single day in the past 30 days).
 Here are seven tips to kick your booze habit, and go alcohol-free now, or get back on the wagon if you toppled off.
 (No judging here...)

 1. Make a plan and set milestones.
 Check that calendar every week